msftnadavbh/lightbeacon-aks/README.md

 ![result](/images/6.png)

 Now, before we eliminate our old nodepool, let's verify a few things.
-Let's use __kubectl get podes -n kube-system__ to view our systempods, And deep dive into one of them using __kubectl describe pod__.
+Let's use __kubectl get pods -n kube-system__ to view our systempods, And deep dive into one of them using __kubectl describe pod__.

 For this example, let's checkout our __CoreDNS__ pod and scroll down to __Tolerations__: